When it comes to choosing a Mandarin exam, most prefer HSK. Many don’t even know or consider TOCFL (Test of Chinese as a Foreign Language).

 There are many scholarships like the “Taiwan Scholarship,” “Ministry of Education Huayu Enrichment Scholarship (HES) for learning Mandarin,” and “MOFA Taiwan Fellowship.”

 If you want to be eligible, you can take TOCFL.
-This is the biggest benefit of taking this exam.
+This is the most significant benefit of taking this exam.

 Not all scholarships expect you to pass this.
 It depends on many factors like course, academic performance, and profile.
 Yet, many do demand it.
 In any case, it increases your chances to a large extent.